-Except by order of the Chief of Police or designee, or in the event of an immediate tactical emergency directed by the on-duty Watch Commander, weapons are not allowed in the Jail.
+Except by order of the Chief of Police or designee, or as directed by the on-duty Watch Commander, weapons are not allowed in the Jail.
 This includes all firearms, ammunition, TASERS, batons, clubs, knifes (excluding rescue tools), or explosives.
 Weapons removed from inmates will be immediately removed from the secure environment and rendered inoperative by qualified personnel.